In Concert

 There are numerous ways to engage with the Orchestra, supporting our mission while enjoying a rich program of events.
 Our long-term partnerships are designed to foster deep relationships and provide exclusive benefits for both parties.

 Philharmonic South West Orchestra is a not for profit volunteer amateur orchestra based in Bunbury Western Australia.
-Our orchestra was established in 2009 and over the last 13 years we have grown and developed into a fully-fledged classical orchestra with 55 regular members.
+Our orchestra was established in 2009 and over the years we have grown and developed into a fully-fledged classical orchestra with 55 regular members.

 We have a permanent professional conductor who challenges and inspires our orchestra to grow and develop.